 Block PowerShell console usage

 This setting controls whether you want to block the PowerShell console from launching for devices running agent version 1.2.1380 or later.
 Blocking the PowerShell console provides additional security by protecting against the use of PowerShell one-liners.

-This setting is available when the action for PowerShell scripts are set to
+This setting is valid when the action for PowerShell scripts is set to

-When the PowerShell control is set to alert mode, the agent does not send alerts for PowerShell console usage.
+Block.
+When the action for PowerShell scripts is set to Alert, the agent does not send alerts for PowerShell console usage.